-I just realized, for as much as I love to bake cookies, this blog is seriously lacking recipes to show for it.
-And then I realized why – the camera can hardly snap fast enough before Jack reaches his hand in and they all disappear.
-Waiting for me to arrange warm cookies nicely on a plate is just not something this guy I’m with has patience for.
+I’m so excited to share this vegan chocolate chip cookie recipe today because I just realized something: for as much as I love to bake cookies, this blog is seriously lacking recipes to show for it.
+Then, I realized why – the camera can hardly snap a photo before Jack reaches his hand into the frame, and they all disappear.
+Waiting for me to arrange warm cookies nicely on a plate is not something this guy I’m with usually has the patience for.

-These cookies are made with coconut oil instead of butter.
+These vegan cookies are made with coconut oil instead of butter.
 I like using it because it’s a great healthy non-dairy fat that’s less processed than vegan butter substitutes.
-A flax “egg” holds these together but if you’re not vegan and don’t have flax – you can just use an egg.
+While I use a flax “egg” to hold these together, a regular egg will work fine here if you’re not vegan and don’t have flax.

 - 1 tablespoon ground flaxseeds